 Remove the set screw.
 Remove the 5mm Allen bolt that holds the rotor to the rear wheel hub.
 Spray penetrating oil on the bolt if it refuses to come off.
 Be careful with this bolt because it can easily strip.

 Remove rotor.
 The next step is to remove the rotor.
-On older BMWs, the rotor will be rusted, and it will be difficult to come off.
+The rotor will be rusted on older BMWs, making it difficult to come off.
 Spray penetrating oil on the rotor.
-Rember to have the car secured so that it does not roll.
+Remember to have the car secured so that it does not roll.
 Next, release the parking brakes.
 This is very important.
 If you don’t release the parking brakes, you will damage the parking brake shoes.
 Use a rubber mallet to get the rotor off.

 Install rotor.
 Use a wire brush to clean any rust on the wheel hub.
 Next, install the new BMW rotor and the set screw.

 Install caliper bracket.
-Install rear caliper and torque the bracket bolts to 80 ft-lb.
+Install the rear caliper and torque the bracket bolts to 80 ft-lb.